AsmaMubeen/MongoDB-EmailSender/README.md

-# Mongodb-EmailSender
+# MongoDB-EmailSender
 Complete code to send automatic mails using MongoDB,html file,Smtp

 This is a console app. (a back-end service which runs on demand)

-There are two collections in mongo db
+There are two collections in Mongo DB

 Merchants:
 Id